afviyanabila/airbnb-data-analysis-project/README.md

 - Mapping visualization

-This case provided for the final project of Data Analyst with Python and SQL Bootcamp by DQLAB The completed script might be seen through Google Colab
+This case provided for the final project of Data Analyst with Python and SQL Bootcamp by DQLAB

+The completed script might be seen fully through Google Colab